 For a couple of different reasons, I’m cautiously in favor of using automated smart cameras and other sensors in Arlington, including the new “Safety and Innovation Zone” pilot program on a block Clarendon.

 A few years after I first moved into Arlington, during one excursion into the Courthouse neighborhood I spotted a full-length mural on the backside of a commercial building.

 This past Monday, the local Arlington Branch NAACP held its forum for the County Board candidates.
 I want to first off say it was my favorite format of all candidate events I’ve attended so far.
 It struck an excellent balance between letting us have time to go into details and explain our positions, while also […]

-Police and Criminal Justice Reform For 9 years I proudly served as a communications consultant within the U.S. Department of Homeland Security, with a large part of my job working alongside local police from across the country.
-I learned a lot and had plenty of fun with law enforcement officers in places such as Stockton […]
+A Green and Beautiful Pentagon City: Comments on the Sector Plan Update For nine years I proudly served as a communications consultant within the U.S. Department of Homeland Security, with a large part of my job working alongside local and state law enforcement officers from across the country such as Stockton, Calif.; New York City; […]

 Covering a wide range of issues – it’s the local Arlington Branch NAACP Candidate Guide for 2021